Psychological Research Labs across UVa Grounds

 Behavioral Research at Darden (BRAD)

 The BRAD Lab is an interdisciplinary laboratory supporting behavioral research at Darden School of Business.
-We facilitate the study of organizational behavior, marketing, business ethics, judgment and decision-making, behavioral operations, and entrepreneurship.
-Research Assistants (RAs) contribute to faculty research, and use behavioral research to create knowledge that advances managerial and business practices.
+We study organizational behavior, marketing, business ethics, judgment and decision-making, behavioral operations, and entrepreneurship.
+Research assistants contribute to faculty research, and use behavioral research to create knowledge that advances managerial and business practices.

-We are looking for motivated RAs interested in working with faculty across research areas.
-RA positions entail running studies, conducting literature searches, entering data, working on annotated bibliographies, and attending meetings with BRAD faculty and staff, and recruiting participants into the SONA subject pool.
+We are looking for motivated research assistants interested in working with faculty across research areas.
+This position entails running studies, conducting literature searches, entering data, working on annotated bibliographies, attending meetings with BRAD faculty and staff, and recruiting participants into the SONA subject pool.